How to Get More Website Conversions

 Lastly, some heatmapping tools require you to tell the software how to interpret your website, which seems counterintuitive to many website owners.

 I’m not opposed to heatmapping.
 I think it’s especially useful for landing pages more than anything.
-However, I would recommend that if you’re using such a solution, that it is thoroughly integrated with your website’s goals and visual hierarchy, so the resulting data is more natural to interpret and make decisions.
+However, I would recommend that if you’re using such a solution, that it is thoroughly integrated with your website’s goals and visual hierarchy, so the data is more natural to interpret and make decisions, and the results can be tied back to your conversion rate optimization.

 4. Speak to Your Audience's 5 W's

 You’ve read about contrast.
-Now it’s time to focus on another subject that improves conversion rate optimization—Context.
+Now it’s time to focus on another subject that improves website conversions—Context.

 Delivering optimal context to your user is to demonstrate that you are the best at understanding their unique situation and sequence of events before, during, and after they visit your website.